ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-transport-security.md

 - Connection mobility: Sessions should not be bound to a network connection (or 5 tuple).
 This allows cryptographic key material and other state information to be reused in the event of a connection change.
 Examples of this include a NAT rebinding that occurs without a client's knowledge.

+# Transport Security Protocol Interfaces

+This section describes the interface surface exposed by the security protocols described above, with each interface.
+Note that not all protocols support each interface.

+## Configuration Interfaces

+Configuration interfaces are used to configure the security protocols before a handshake begins or the keys are negotiated.

+### Identity and Private Keys

+The application can provide its identities (certificates) and private keys, or mechanisms to access these, to the security protocol to use during handshakes.
+Protocols: TLS, DTLS, QUIC + TLS, MinimalT, CurveCP, IKEv2

+### Supported Algorithms (Key Exchange, Signatures and Ciphersuites)

+The application can choose the algorithms that are supported for key exchange, signatures, and ciphersuites.
+Protocols: TLS, DTLS, QUIC + TLS, MinimalT, tcpcrypt, IKEv2 --> TODO: Check MinimalT

+### Session Cache

+The application provides the ability to save and retrieve session state (tickets, keying material, server parameters) that may be used to resume the security session.
+Protocols: TLS, DTLS, QUIC + TLS, MinimalT

+### Authentication Delegate

+The application provides access to a seperate module that will provide authentication, using EAP for example.
+Protocols: IKEv2 --> TODO: Check others

+## Handshake Interfaces

+Handshake interfaces are the points of interation between a handshake protocol and the application, record protocol, and transport once the handshake is active.

+### Send Handshake Messages

+The handshake protocol needs to be able to send messages over a transport to the remote peer to establish trust and negotiate keys.
+Protocols: All (TLS, DTLS, QUIC + TLS, MinimalT, CurveCP, IKEv2)

+### Receive Handshake Messages

+The handshake protocol needs to be able to receive messages from the remote peer over a transport to establish trust and negotiate keys.
+Protocols: All (TLS, DTLS, QUIC + TLS, MinimalT, CurveCP, IKEv2)

+### Identity Validation

+During a handshake, the security protocol will conduct identity validation of the peer.
+This can call into the application to offload validation.
+Protocols: All (TLS, DTLS, QUIC + TLS, MinimalT, CurveCP, IKEv2)

+### Source Address Validation

+The handshake protocol may delegate validation of the remote peer that has sent data to the transport protocol or application.
+This involves sending a cookie exchange to avoid DoS attacks.
+Protocols: QUIC + TLS

+### Key Update

+The handshake protocol may be instructed to update its keying material, either by the application directly or by the record protocol sending a key expiration event.
+Protocols: TLS, DTLS, QUIC + TLS, MinimalT, tcpcrypt, IKEv2

+### Pre-Shared Key Export

+The handshake protocol will generate one or more keys to be used for record encryption/decryption and authentication.
+These may be explicitly exportable to the application, traditionally limited to direct  export to the record protocol, or inherently non-exportable because the keys must be used directly in conjuction with the record protocol.
+- Explict export: TLS (for QUIC), tcpcrypt, IKEv2
+- Direct export: TLS, DTLS, MinimalT
+- Non-exportable: CurveCP

+## Record Interfaces

+Record interfaces are the points of interation between a record protocol and the application, handshake protocol, and transport once in use.

+### Pre-Shared Key Import

+Either the handshake protocol or the application directly can supply pre-shared keys for the record protocol use for encryption/decryption and authentication.
+If the application can supply keys directly, this is considered explicit import; if the handshake protocol traditionally provides the keys directly, it is considered direct import; if the keys can only be shared by the handshake, they are considered non-importable.
+- Explict import: QUIC, tcpcrypt, ESP --> TODO: Verify tcpcrypt
+- Direct import: TLS, DTLS, MinimalT
+- Non-importable: CurveCP

+### Encrypt application data

+The application can send data to the record protocol to encrypt it into a format that can be sent on the underlying transport.
+The encryption step may require that the application data is treated as a stream or as datagrams, and that the transport to send the encrypted records present a stream or datagram interface.
+- Stream-to-Stream Protocols: TLS, tcpcrypt
+- Datagram-to-Datagram Protocols: DTLS, ESP
+- Stream-to-Datagram Protocols: QUIC [Editor's Note: This depends on the interface QUIC exposes to applications.]

+### Decrypt application data

+The application can receive data from its transport to be decrypted using record protocol.
+The decryption step may require that the incoming transport data is presented as a stream or as datagrams, and that the resulting application data is a stream or datagrams.
+- Stream-to-Stream Protocols: TLS, tcpcrypt
+- Datagram-to-Datagram Protocols: DTLS, ESP
+- Datagram-to-Stream Protocols: QUIC [Editor's Note: This depends on the interface QUIC exposes to applications.]

+### Key Expiration

+The record protocol can signal that its keys are expiring due to reaching a time-based deadline, or a use-based deadline (number of bytes that have been encrypted with the key).
+This interaction is often limited to signalling between the record layer and the handshake layer.
+Protocols: ESP --> TODO: Check TLS/DTLS

+### Transport mobility

+The record protocol can be signalled that it is being migrated to another transport or interface due to connection mobility, which may reset address and state validation.
+Protocols: QUIC, MinimalT, CurveCP, ESP

 # IANA Considerations